Domestic Violence Services

 Domestic Violence Nurse Examiner (DVNE)

-- YWCA Forensic Nurses provide trauma-informed care while collecting, preserving, and documenting evident after domestic violence.
+- YWCA Forensic Nurses provide Trauma-Informed care while collecting, preserving, and documenting evidence after Domestic Abuse or Assault.

-- Collaborating with Law Engorement and local District Attorney's Offices, YWCA Forencis Nurses provide expert witness testimony that aids in the prosecution of a violent offender.
+- Collaborating with Law Enforcement and local District Attorney's Offices, YWCA Forensics Nurses provide expert witness testimony that can aid in the prosecution violent offenders.

-- We strive to make Forensic Exams a therapeutic experience that focuses on healing from both physical and emotional truama.
+- We strive to make Forensic Exams a therapeutic experience that focuses on healing from both physical and emotional trauma.